What Does the Bible say About Christians Judging Others?

 I get a lot of negative comments from those who tell me "thou shalt not judge," that I should take my concerns to the person in question "privately first," as it says in Matthew 18:15.
-However the problem with that verse is it doesn't apply to critiquing another's teaching when they have published their sermons or prophecies online for everyone to see.
+However the problem with that verse is it doesn't apply to judging other's teaching when they have published their sermons or prophecies online for everyone to see.

 I am also often told to "touch not God's anointed" and that scripture says in the last days "your son's and daughters shall prophesy."
 These folks wrongly assume that we are to blindly accept the teachings of anyone who claims to be a "prophet" and especially those of the "anointed" class, and anyone who prophesies must certainly be a child of God.
 Right?

 Is that really what scripture says, or have these folks bought into the Love Gospel permeating Christiandom today (forsaking doctrine for the sake of unity)?
 They also often take the scriptures in Matt.
-7:1-5 and Romans 2:1-3 (which are cautioning us about being hypocrites) and apply it to our judging the teachings of others.
+7:1-5 and Romans 2:1-3 (which are cautioning us about being hypocrites) and apply it to our judging others teachings.

 Let's see what scripture really says about judging the teaching of others:

 Does the Bible say Believers Should Rebuke and Correct other Believers?

 " I give you this charge [COMMAND]: Preach the Word; be prepared in season and out of season; correct, rebuke and encouragewith great patience and careful instruction."
 (2 Tim.
 4:1-2)